 My name is Lauren Singer and I live a Zero Waste lifestyle in New York City.

-That jar I’m holding is all of my trash from the past 5 years.
+So how did I get here?
 I was an Environmental Studies major in College and have always been interested in the environment, but I made the conscious decision to live Zero Waste in 2012 when a fellow Environmental Studies classmate would bring lunch to class every week in a single use plastic bag, a disposable water bottle, and a plastic takeout container.
 I would sit there and think, we are supposed to be the future of this planet and here we are with our trash, messing it up.

 Trash is for Tossers is my attempt.
 It will document my Zero Waste journey and show that leading a Zero Waste lifestyle is simple, cost-effective, timely, fun, & entirely possible for everyone and anyone.
 If I can do it, anyone can!